bcomnes/node-handbook/README.md

 ## Required Provisions

-* A computer 💻 (hopefully running a flavor of unix)
+* A computer :camel: (hopefully running a flavor of unix)
   * OS X will be easiest to use
   * Linux and windows are a bit more difficult
-* Internet and a browser 📞
+* Internet and a browser :globe_with_meridians:
-* some time and interest 🙇
+* some time and interest :bow:

 We will be acquiring items and tools along the way.